davetron5000/naildrivin5.com/_posts/2013-01-30-what-i-mean-by-calling-out-bad-code.markdown

 > (BTW, There is nothing wrong with politely pointing out what you believe to be deficiencies in someone else's code.
 You don't want to be rude or condescending when you do this; but you do want to do it.
 How else can we learn unless someone points out where we've gone wrong?
 So please don't let this event stop you from valid review and critique.)

-This is much more precisely what I mean, although this, too, carries the air of "I, the craftsman, am *correct*, and you, the mere code monkey, have *much to learn*".
+This is much more precisely what I mean, although this, too, carries the air of "I, the artisan, am *correct*, and you, the mere code monkey, have *much to learn*".
 What I'm really talking about is code review.

 Code review (or code inspection) is one of the few software development techniques whose effectiveness at defect removal has been